pivotal-cf/docs-pks/pod-security-policy.hbs.md

 A Kubernetes cluster created from a plan with the **PodSecurityPolicy** option enabled will require cluster users to have a binding that grants `use` on an appropriate PSP to deploy pods.
 Enabling the **PodSecurityPolicy** option is a security feature.
 The design goal is to make the Kubernetes cluster more secure.
 Once enabled, **PodSecurityPolicy** acts on creation and modification of pods in that cluster or namespace, and determines the permitted actions based on the requested security context and the applied PSP.
 See [PSP Policy Order](https://kubernetes.io/docs/concepts/policy/pod-security-policy/#policy-order) for more information on PSP application order when multiple PSPs are in use.

 <p class="note"><strong>WARNING</strong>: Enabling the <strong>PodSecurityPolicy</strong> option on install or upgrade
-  of Tanzu Kubernetes Grid Integrated Edition will prevent developers from using the cluster as they would expect unless the proper PSP, role, and role binding are configured by the cluster administrator before cluster deployment.</p>
+  of {{  vars.product }} will prevent developers from using the cluster as they would expect unless the proper PSP, role, and role binding are configured by the cluster administrator before cluster deployment.</p>

 ###<a id='psp-new-installs'></a> New Installations of TKGI: PSPs Are Not Enabled for Any Plan

-For new Tanzu Kubernetes Grid Integrated Edition installations, the **PodSecurityPolicy** option is not enabled by default in a plan.
+For new {{  vars.product }} installations, the **PodSecurityPolicy** option is not enabled by default in a plan.
 If the **PodSecurityPolicy** option is enabled, the cluster administrator will be able to deploy pods, but developers without a binding to a PSP will not.
 For new deployments, the cluster administrator will need to create one or more PSPs, roles, and role bindings for developers to deploy pods.
 Once you enable PSPs, you will need to define the RBAC objects and PSP for cluster users.
 See [Workflow for Enabling PSPs](#psp-enable-workflow) and [Configuring the pks-restricted PSP for Developers to Use with TKGI](#psp-config).

 ###<a id='psp-upgrades'></a> Upgrade of TKGI: PSPs Must Be Enabled per Plan

-On upgrade of Tanzu Kubernetes Grid Integrated Edition, existing plans will not have the **PodSecurityPolicy** option enabled.
+On upgrade of {{  vars.product }}, existing plans will not have the **PodSecurityPolicy** option enabled.
 If the PSP option is enabled for a plan that is in use and did not previously leverage PSPs, and the cluster is upgraded, the cluster administrator will need to create the appropriate PSPs, roles, and role bindings **BEFORE** upgrading the clusters associated to that plan.
 Cluster upgrades when enabling PSPs on an existing plan can have unpredictable results on workloads if the appropriate PSPs are not enabled.
 If you are considering enabling PSPs on an existing plan to apply to all associated clusters,  the following set of tasks is recommended:

 ###<a id='psp-enable-workflow'></a> Workflow for Enabling PSPs